trimstray/nginx-admins-handbook/doc/RULES.md

   > A core dump is basically a snapshot of the memory when the program crashed.

   > NGINX is a very stable daemon but sometimes it can happen that there is a unique termination of the running NGINX process.
+You should always enable core dumps when your NGINX instance receive an unexpected error or when it crashed.

   > It ensures two important directives that should be enabled if you want the memory dumps to be saved, however, in order to properly handle memory dumps, there are a few things to do.
 For fully information about it see [Dump a process's memory (from this handbook)](HELPERS.md#dump-a-processs-memory) chapter.

-  > You should always enable core dumps when your NGINX instance receive an unexpected error or when it crashed.

-  > Also keep in mind other debugging and troubleshooting tools such as `strace` (note: `strace` pausing the target process for each syscall so that the debugger can read state.
-And doing this twice: when the syscall begins, and when it ends) on the worker process, tracing `read/readv/write/writev/close/shutdown` calls.
+  > Also keep in mind other debugging and troubleshooting tools such as `eBPF`, `ftrace`, `perf trace` or `strace` (note: `strace` pausing the target process for each syscall so that the debugger can read state, and doing this twice: when the syscall begins, and when it ends, so can bring down your production environment) on the worker process for syscall tracing like a `read/readv/write/writev/close/shutdown`.

 ###### Example